plan44/p44features/README.md

 List of currently available features, will expand with each new project:

 - indicators: areas in a LED strip or matrix used as indicators with different styles
-- rfid: multiple cheap RFID readers as user-detecting "buttons"
+- rfids: multiple cheap RFID readers as user-detecting "buttons"
 - dispmatrix: time synchronized LED matrix displays for large scrolling text display
 - inputs: use any GPIO, or pins of some i2c/spi based I/O extensions, or console keys for simulation, as generic inputs
 - light: simple PWM light dimmer